-NTU College of Science (CoS) comprises the Asian School of the Environment, the School of Biological Sciences and the School of Physical & Mathematical Sciences.
+NTU College of Science (CoS) comprises the Asian School of the Environment, the School of Biological Sciences, the School of Chemistry, Chemical Engineering and Biotechnology, and the School of Physical and Mathematical Sciences.
 The world is changing rapidly and our understanding of it is developing at a similar pace.
 Through discovery across the College, we are charting routes and solutions that will deliver a healthier and more sustainable future for humanity as we build on our fundamental understanding of the world around us.

 ASIAN SCHOOL OF THE ENVIRONMENT

 The Asian School of the Environment (ASE) at NTU is an interdisciplinary School that will be a world leader in environmental research focused on Asian environmental challenges.
 The ASE integrates earth and environmental life science, ecology, engineering and technology, human ecology, humanities, and the social sciences to address key issues of the environment and sustainability.Learn more

 NTU School of Biological Sciences (SBS) explores new knowledge and discoveries in molecular biology that will have major impact on the life sciences, widely acknowledged as the next technological revolution after the internet.Learn more

 The School of Physical & Mathematical Sciences (SPMS) consists of three divisions: Chemistry & Biological Chemistry, Mathematical Sciences, and Physics & Applied Physics.
 Our collective mission is to forge a world-class centre of scientific education and research.Learn more